fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - AI is now more thoughtful when placing Unique Quarters.
     - AI now suffers less damage than the player on deep ocean tiles when playing a high difficulty game.
     - Addressed a reported issue that AI was ignoring enemy Units outside a Settlement when at war and launching an attack on an Enemy Settlement.
-    - Improved AI’s Commander pathing to be more adaptable.
+    - Improved AI's Commander pathing to be more adaptable.
     - AI now only offers peace to human players on a team.
         - **Dev note**: If an AI is on a human team, the AI cannot offer peace to others, but can receive peace deals and accept peace for the human team.
     - AI Leaders will no longer fail to immediately attack targetable enemies when having a Ranged Unit on a Settlement's City Center.